QualiaResearchInstitute/1d2d/README.md

 This repo now ships a dual-path renderer that keeps the original CPU reference implementation as a debugging baseline while elevating the default path to a WebGL2 pipeline.
 The notes below capture the architecture, shader math, worker handshakes, and the manual regression steps that gate release sign‑off.

+## Phase 2 – Media Input Pipeline Highlights

+- **Drag-and-drop ingest**: Images and video dropped into the preset panel are decoded, thumbnailed, and registered as media-source nodes with deterministic scene positions.
+- **GPU-friendly edge/phase derivation**: The new `runMediaPipeline` service computes Sobel edges, derives a phase field, and (optionally) runs a seeded Kuramoto lattice to stay in lockstep with Phase 4 optics work.
+CPU fallback keeps processing viable when Metal/WebGPU acceleration is unavailable.
+- **Live telemetry**: Each ingest emits timing/metric snapshots (edge counts, coherence averages, determinism checks) that feed the telemetry log and surface in the status bar.
+- **Viewport overlays**: Selecting a media asset reveals source, edge-map, and phase overlays directly atop the viewport, making the cross-domain bridge visible without waiting for later optical stages.

 ## Architecture Overview

 | Layer                      | CPU reference                                                                       | GPU pipeline                                                                                                                                            |